What Is The Health Care Spending Account?

 Can I request reimbursement from the HCSA for services I receive before the plan year begins if I am not billed until after the plan year starts?

-No. According to IRS guidelines, a qualified expense is “incurred” at the time the service is provided, not when you are billed (or charged) or actually pay for the service.
+No. According to IRS rules, a qualified expense is “incurred” at the time the service is provided, not when you are billed (or charged) or actually pay for the service.
 Therefore, reimbursements made during a plan year are only for eligible medical services received during that same plan year.

 Can health care services that require upfront payment to the provider be reimbursed from the HCSA in a single plan year, even if the health care is delivered over several plan years?